-Greece will wriggle itself out from under Germany’s boot heel for at least 90 minutes today, as the international spotlight shifts from the Eurozone’s hottest fiscal feud to an unlikely European Championship quarter-final soccer match in Gdansk, Poland.
-Victory against the heavily favored German side, with Chancellor Angela Merkel flying in from Berlin to support her squad, would set off a fantastic celebration across Austerity-blighted Athens.
+Greece will wriggle itself out from under Germany's boot heel for at least 90 minutes today, as the international spotlight shifts from the Eurozone's hottest fiscal feud to an unlikely European Championship quarter-final soccer match in Gdansk, Poland.
+Victory against the heavily favored German side, with Chancellor Angela Merkel flying in from Berlin to support her squad, would make for a rare and glorious night in Austerity-blighted Athens.

 Tabloids newspapers around the world spent the past four days chewing up the delicious storyline.
 "Rejoice, dear Greeks," wrote Germany's unrepentant Bild newspaper, "your bankruptcy on Friday is on us!"

 "Bring us Merkel," read a headline in Greece's Goal News, "You will never get Greece out of the euro."

 Players from both sides have downplayed the political angle, with Greek striker Georgios Samaras (no relation to new Greek Prime Minister Antonis Samaras) calling the subplot "a bad thing," and declaring his team were "going to play and enjoy it because we love it, nothing else."